HIL Read HIL Read Analog Codes navigation bar

 Vector output

-If this option is checked then the block will have a single vector output with one element in the vector for each channel.
-The voltages read from each channel will appear in the vector in the same order as the channels in the Channels parameter.
+If this option is set to on then the block will have a single vector output with one element in the vector for each channel.
+The values read from each channel will appear in the vector in the same order as the channels in the Channels parameter.

-If this option is not checked then the block will have one output for each channel.
+If this option is set to grouped then the block will have one output for each consecutive group of channels.
 The output ports will appear in the same order as the channels in the Channels parameter.
-Each port will be labeled with the corresponding channel number.
+Each port will be labeled with the first channel in the corresponding group.
+Note that the Channels parameter will not be tunable offline when the outputs are grouped because the channel numbers themselves determine the number of outputs.

 Targets